-We take the lessons from having raced more than more than three million miles, and apply them to our global training courses, constantly updating material to ensure our crews are trained to the highest level.
+We take the lessons from having raced more than more than three million miles and apply them to our global training courses, constantly progressing and always striving to give our crew the adavantage to ensure our crews are trained to the highest level.

 Working with our professional skippers and mates, you will live onboard 68-foot and 70-foot yachts.
 From day one you will build teams, learn the ropes, cook, clean and race.
 On top of that you’ll learn the basics of yacht maintenance and management, racing tactics, survival at sea and weather routing.
 The most important skill you’ll learn is being part of a multi-disciplined high performance team that will function in every condition that Mother Nature can throw.

 You will recieve a training manual, full kit list and optional advanced reading in advace of your course.
 If you have any questions email Head of Training Thea George .

 There are four levels of compulsory intensive training, delivered at our headquarters in Hampshire, UK and our training hub in Sydney, Australia.

 To be a great sailor, you first need to be a safe and competent sailor.
 During week one you will be pushed to your physical limits.
 You’ll understand just how well you will be able to function while cold, wet and tired.
 As part of the selection process you need to successfully complete Level 1 before you’re guaranteed a place on the Clipper Race.

 How to live at a 45-degree angle for prolonged periods while racing.
 You’ll learn to work in a watch system, race with broken sleep as you sail through the night.
 You will be amazed at how the skills you learnt on Level 1 come back to you.
 Not quite like riding a bike, more like riding a bucking bronco – in a washing machine.

 Level 3: Asymmetric Spinnaker Training and Racing Techniques